Astrotope/n8n-ai-meetup-talk/README.md

 A public-facing chat interface powered by a RAG (Retrieval-Augmented Generation) system that uses the stored astronomy articles to answer questions about current space news and developments.

+**Prerequisites:** This workflow requires the Pinecone vector store to be populated with articles from the "Ingest Astronomy Articles from RSS Feed" workflow.

 **Key Features:**
 - Public chat interface with astronomy theme
 - Carl Sagan persona for engaging conversations